ballerina-platform/ballerina-release/release-notes/swan-lake-beta2-release-note.md

 #### New Features

 #### Improvements
-Support for recursive tuple types is enabled with this release.
+- Support for recursive tuple types has been introduced with this release.

 ```
 type A [int, A[]];